 Screening the APPLIcation potential of a yeast-based bioSURFactant portfolio

-Enroll NOW for a FREE online course (MOOC) entitled ‘Biobased Products for a Sustainable (Bio)economy‘
+FREE online course (MOOC) entitled ‘Biobased Products for a Sustainable (Bio)economy‘

 Surfactants are performance molecules that intervene in nearly every product and aspect of human daily life with a global turnover of $ 31 billion in 2016.
 Despite the efforts to move towards a bio-based economy, only 4 % of the surfactant market is 100 % bio-based (e.g. APGs and MESs).
 An even smaller part (<0.1 %) of the market is not only 100 % bio-based, but also produced through biological processes, such as microbial, plant-based and/or enzymatic processes.
 Although a lot of companies are striving towards such sustainable solutions, current limitations blocking valorisation of such technologies can be mainly defined as 1. higher production costs and 2. limited structural variability and thus a lack of physicochemical (and biological) properties.